dhis2/dhis2-fhir-adapter/README.md

           # The password that is used to connect to DHIS2 to access the metadata.
           password: district

+In order to enable support of import by FHIR subscriptions, the following items must be added to the resulting configuration file in a non-clustered environment.

+    spring:
+      # Settings of the Artemis message queueing system.
+For a non-clustered
+      # installation the embedded client can be used where the data is stored
+      # on the local file system.
+      artemis:
+        # Settings for the embedded client, that can be used for a non-clustered
+        # installation.
+        embedded:
+          # Specifies of the embedded client should be enabled.
+If the adapter
+          # runs in a clustered environment the embedded client must not be enabled
+          # and host, port, username and password for the Artemis broker must be
+          # specified.
+          enabled: true

+    management:
+      health:
+        jms:
+          # JMS health check can be enabled when Artemis queue is available.
+          enabled: false

+    dhis2.fhir-adapter:
+      # Specifies if the automatic import of FHIR resources to DHIS2 is enabled.
+      import-enabled: true

 More changeable settings can be found in the file [default-application.yml](app/src/main/resources/default-application.yml).

 ### Running